ChasingGatsby/readme-gen/output/sample.md

 # Sample Readme ![License](https://img.shields.io/badge/License-MIT-yellow.svg)
   ## Description
-  This is a demo for assignment submission.
+  This is an example for assignment submission.

   ## Table of Contents
   - [Description](#description)